 - 2. The programme commences in October and is designed for approved graduates with a good honours degree in Psychology, either as a single subject or as a principal subject in a combined studies programme.
 Candidates are also required to hold for the duration of the programme a contract with the Leeds Teaching Hospitals NHS Trust.
-The scheme is offered by the School of Medicine, Institute of Health Sciences, Academic Unit of Psychiatry and Behavioural Sciences.
+The scheme is offered by the School of Medicine, Institute of Health Sciences, Division of Psychological and Social Medicine.
 Initial enquiries concerning applications for admission should be made to the National Clearing House for Clinical Psychology Courses, University of Leeds. - 3.
-Candidates will in the first instance be accepted as a Provisional candidate for the degree of DClinPsychol. - 4.
+Candidates will in the first instance be accepted as a Provisional candidate for the degree of DCI inPsychol. - 4.
 Candidates pursuing the programme of study are required to observe relevant procedures in relation to ethical issues. - 5.
-Candidates accepted will proceed by attending a programme of advanced study which will include: - (a) Formal instruction in the following subjects: approximately 700 hours teaching

-Foundations of Practice I

-Foundations of Practice II
+Candidates accepted will proceed by attending a programme of advanced study which will include: - (a) Formal instruction in the following subjects: approximately 700 hours teaching Foundations of Practice I Foundations of Practice III Introduction to Personal Development Continuing Personal Development Consolidating Personal Development Professional Issues I Professional Issues III Introduction to research methods Advanced research methods: design and analysis Thesis: writing up and viva preparation - (b) Five clinical placements; supervised and assessed experience of the application of psychological techniques of investigation and treatment. - (c) Three pieces of research: a systematic case study; a service evaluation project; and a psychological investigation of clinical relevance presented in the form of a thesis.